PacktPublishing/Learn-TensorFlow-Enterprise/chapter_05/cnn_on_tpu/README.md

 `--model_dir`
 `--data_dir`

-In my case of example below:
+In my case of example below, this is the command this shell script executes:

 ```console
 gcloud ai-platform jobs submit training gcloud_train_run6 \